Full spoilers for Outlander Season 8, including the final-season storyline around Frank’s book, King’s Mountain, and Jamie’s fate.

 It means the final season has found one of its best dramatic engines.

-Not because the book conclusively tells us Jamie is doomed, but because it forces him to reckon with mortality through the most emotionally complicated messenger possible.
+It matters because it forces Jamie to reckon with mortality through the most emotionally complicated messenger possible.

 Frank may be gone.